-As a result, the Navy is implementing a new Global Concept of Operations (CONOPS) that reorganizes the Navy into a larger number of independently deployable, strike-capable formations.
+As a result, the Navy has implemented a new Global Concept of Operations (CONOPS) that reorganizes the Navy into a larger number of independently deployable, strike-capable formations.
 The most significant change under the plan is the conversion of the 12 ARGs into independently deployable formations called Expeditionary Strike Groups (ESGs).
-ESGs are ARGs that have been reinforced with surface combatants and attack submarines carrying Tomahawk cruise missiles, and land-based P-3 Orion longrange maritime patrol aircraft.
-The Global CONOPS also contemplates creating independently deployable surface strike groups (SSGs), each consisting of a few surface combatants (most or all Tomahawk-armed), and independent operations by 4 Trident SSGN submarines that have been converted to carry Tomahawks and special operations forces.
+ESGs are ARGs that have been reinforced with surface combatants and attack submarines carrying Tomahawk cruise missiles, and land-based P-3 Orion long-range maritime patrol aircraft.
+The Global CONOPS also creates independently deployable surface strike groups (SSGs), each consisting of a few surface combatants (most or all Tomahawk-armed), and independent operations by 4 Trident SSGN submarines that have been converted to carry Tomahawks and special operations forces.
 CVBGs under the Global CONOPS plan have been redesignated Carrier Strike Groups (CSGs).
-Implementing the Global CONOPS is changing the Navy from a fleet with 12 independently deployable CVBG/ARG formations into one with 24 major independently deployable strike groups (12 CSGs and 12 ESGs) and additional independently deployable capabilities in the form of SSGs and Trident SSGNs.
+Implementing the Global CONOPS has changed the Navy from a fleet with 12 independently deployable CVBG/ARG formations into one with 24 major independently deployable strike groups (12 CSGs and 12 ESGs) and additional independently deployable capabilities in the form of SSGs and Trident SSGNs.

 More Flexible Forward-Deployment Schedules.
-The Navy in recent decades has maintained a continuous or near-continuous forward-deployed presence in three major overseas operating areas - the Mediterranean, the Indian Ocean/Persian Gulf region, and the Western Pacific.
-The Navy's primary means of maintaining this presence has been the standard six-month deployment.
-Although the six-month limit on deployment length and the predictability of the rotational deployment schedule have been considered key to the Navy's ability to maintain its forward deployments while meeting its personnel recruiting and retention goals, Navy officials have concluded that the deterrent value of forward-deployed naval forces might be enhanced by making naval forward deployments more flexible and less predictable.
-Navy officials have also concluded that orienting Navy readiness toward maintaining standard six-month deployments results in a fleet that offers insufficient flexibility for responding to the potential need for surging large numbers of naval forces in a short time to respond to major regional contingencies.
+The Navy in recent decades has maintained a continuous or near-continuous forward-deployed presence in three major overseas operating areas - the Mediterranean, the Indian Ocean/Persian Gulf region, and the Western Pacific - as well as a more intermittent forward-deployed presence in other ocean areas.
+The Navy's primary means of maintaining forward-deployed presence had been the standard six-month deployment.
+Although the six-month limit on deployment length and the predictability of the rotational deployment schedule were considered key to the Navy's ability to maintain its forward deployments while meeting its personnel recruiting and retention goals, Navy officials concluded that the deterrent value of forward-deployed naval forces might be enhanced by making naval forward deployments more flexible and less predictable.
+Navy officials have also concluded that orienting Navy readiness toward maintaining standard six-month deployments resulted in a fleet that offered insufficient flexibility for responding to the potential need for surging large numbers of naval forces in a short time to respond to major regional contingencies.

-As a result, although six-month deployments will still take place, the Navy will put more flexibility into its deployment plans by deploying some CSGs and ESGs for less than or more than six months, as operational needs dictate.
-In addition, the Navy is implementing a new Fleet Response Plan (FRP) that will improve the Navy's ability to surge multiple formations in response to emergencies.
-Under the FRP, CSGs and ESGs that have just returned from deployments will be kept, for a time, on alert for potential short-notice redeployment if needed, and CSGs and ESGs that are approaching their next scheduled deployment will be maintained in a higher readiness status so that they, too, could be deployed on short notice.
-Implementing the FRP, Navy officials say, will permit the Navy to deploy up to 6 of its CSGs within 30 days, and an additional 2 CSGs within another 60 days after that.
-For this reason, the FRP has also been referred to as the "6+2"
+As a result, although six-month deployments will still take place, the Navy has put more flexibility into its deployment plans by deploying some CSGs and ESGs for less than or more than six months, as operational needs dictate.
+In addition, the Navy has implemented a new Fleet Response Plan (FRP) to increase the Navy's ability to surge multiple formations in response to emergencies.
+Under the FRP, CSGs and ESGs that have just returned from deployments will be kept, for a time, on alert for potential shortnotice redeployment if needed, and CSGs and ESGs that are approaching their next scheduled deployment will be maintained in a higher readiness status so that they, too, could be deployed on short notice.
+Implementing the FRP, Navy officials say, permits the Navy to deploy up to 6 of its 12 CSGs within 30 days, and an additional 2 CSGs within another 60 days after that.
+For this reason, the FRP has also been referred to as the "6+2" plan.
+In June 2004, the General Accounting Office, or GAO (which in July 2004 was renamed the Government Accountability Office) reported that the FRP does not shorten preexisting time frames for performing aircraft carrier maintenance.
+Furthermore, it does not alter existing major repair and maintenance requirements; methods of upgrading and modernizing weapons, communications, and engineering systems; or methods of performing nuclear refueling.
+At this time, the potential impact of the plan on the Navy's budget is uncertain.